liquidcarbon/fastbuilder/README.md

 ## 1.3.
 Open VSCode Terminal (```Ctrl + ` ```)

-Run the commands shown in the screenshot to create two folders.
+Run the **terminal** commands shown in the screenshot to create two folders.

 ![first file added to repo](assets/images/01-VSCode.png)